 [Reference] is optional.
-If the [Reference] line is not present, the reference impedances for the S-parameter data are assumed to be defined by the option line.
+If [Reference] is not present, the reference impedances for the S-parameter data are assumed to be defined by the option line.
 If [Reference] is present, it must contain an impedance entry for every port represented in the data (for example, a four-port data file using [Reference] must contain four [Reference] impedance entries).